Elcho Schools - 2 Hour Delay

 * WHAT...Very cold wind chills expected.
-Wind chills of 20 below to
+Wind chills as low as 30 to

 35 below zero.